 Policies & Commitments

-ADI seeks to go beyond compliance with regulatory standards in pursuit of excellence in environmental, health, and safety management practices, as an integral part of its total quality management system.
+In pursuit of excellence in environmental, health, and safety (EHS) management practices, ADI seeks to go beyond compliance with regulatory standards and makes EHS an integral part of its total quality management system.

-Our data converters remain our largest and most diverse product family, representing close to 50% of our revenue.
-We sell over 2,000 different converters to thousands of customers.
-One of the newest products in this area is the ADuCM350, which we term the “meter on a chip.”
+Close to 50% of our revenue, comes from our data converters, our largest and most diverse product family.
+More than 2,000 different converters are sold to thousands of customers, including the ADuCM350, “meter on a chip,” one of our newest products.
 It allows a medical instrument designer to build a glucose meter with only a few parts and with improved performance.
 The ADuCM350 is also being designed into several personal care consumer/fitness wearable devices.

-Energy harvesting is a new area of development at ADI, and we have projects in multiple aspects of this technology, including energy capture, nanopower energy management, and energy storage.
+Energy harvesting is a new area of development at ADI, and our multiple projects using this technology include energy capture, nanopower energy management, and energy storage.
 Energy harvesting is particularly useful for powering remote sensors to eliminate all wiring and allow better placement.
 The ADP5090 boost regulator can efficiently extract power from very small sources and convert it for use or storage while using very little internal power.